 As part of the collective effort to reduce the spread of COVID-19, Regional Council has approved procedures for Virtual Public Hearings.
 The procedures for Virtual Public Hearings are outlined in Schedule 1 of Administrative Order 2020-009-ADM Respecting COVID-19.
 [PDF]

-The municipality will utilize a variety of approaches to ensure meetings can occur in a safe, responsible, inclusive, fair, and legal manner.
-There will be extended consultation periods, telephone call-in lines for those who sign up as speaker, CART captioning, and a webcast to take the place of in-person meetings for an interim period until in-person hearings can safely resume.
-Meetings of Community Council will only be webcasted and have cart captioning when a public hearing is included on the meeting agenda.
+The municipality is using a variety of approaches to ensure meetings can occur in a safe, responsible, inclusive, fair, and legal manner.
+There will be extended consultation periods, Zoom meeting links or telephone call-in lines for those who sign up as speakers, CART captioning, and a webcast to take the place of in-person meetings for an interim period until in-person hearings can safely resume.
+Meetings of Community Council will only have CART captioning when a public hearing is included on the meeting agenda.

 These hearings are open for anyone to speak at or to submit written comments and are your chance to share your opinions and views on specific topics with Regional Council or community councils.